ivanThePleasant/expensify-app/README.md

 Finally, for development purposes, application has a handful of test cases to monitor it's health in case any code has been changed.
 Test cases can be accessed here src/tests.
 Testing is performed by Jest, which is built in via create-react-app.

 For Heroku deployment application has a basic Express server set up to monitor route requests.
 In essence, for any route request Express pushes index.html file and AppRouter serves the reuired route afterwards.

+!!
+IMPORTANT !!

+Application does not have a database connected, no data is saved and all expenses will be wiped after page reload.

+Puropose of this application is demonstration only and hence database connection was not planned from the beginning.